 Farm to Foodhall: The Magic Ingredient is our beautifully illustrated new book, published by HarperCollins Children’s Books, aimed at children aged 4-9.
 As well as a wonderful story, it also contains recipes and activities – perfect to keep little ones entertained over the summer holidays.
 It’s available in M&S stores.

 The story follows 12-year-old Amalia, who wants to cook her grandad a special birthday feast.
-Amalia, Grandad and their dog, Milo, visit six M&S Select Farms around the UK to learn about the food produced there, and along the way they search for the ‘magic ingredient’ Grandma used to speak of when she cooked.
+Amalia, Grandad and their dog, Milo, visit six M&S Select Farms to learn about the food produced there, and along the way they search for the ‘magic ingredient’ Grandma used to speak of when she cooked.

 Amalia’s adventure helps her learn what makes our M&S Select Farms so special.
 She sees how our strawberries and cherries are grown in harmony with nature, how a vertical farm can grow lettuce and how bees make honey.
 She also discovers how our farmers encourage wildlife on their farms to protect the environment, the importance of reducing food waste and how our farmers look out for their animals’ welfare.